Sergei Shakhrai: Career

 Cherkasova and Shakhrai trained in Moscow with Stanislav Zhuk.
 Their main rivals included fellow Soviets Irina Rodnina / Alexander Zaitsev, whom they never defeated, Irina Vorobieva / Igor Lisovsky, Marina Pestova / Stanislav Leonovich, and Veronika Pershina / Marat Akbarov.

 Cherkasova and Shakhrai were 12 and 18 respectively when they were paired together.
 Initially, there was a height difference between the pair, with Cherkasova only tall.

-With his 12-year-old partner, they won the bronze medal at their first European Championship in 1977; they also won the bronze at the Soviet Championships.
+With his 12-year-old partner, he won the bronze medal at their first European Championship in 1977; they also won the bronze at the Soviet Championships.
 Their height difference facilitated innovation in twist and lift elements; they became the first pair to perform a triple jump (the toe loop) at the Prize of Moscow News on 9 December 1977 and the quadruple twist lift in 1977.
 According to figure skating historian James R. Hines, their twist lift was possible due to their "enormous differences in their height and weight", leading the International Skating Union to adopt a rule that penalized pairs teams with a "serious imbalance" in their physical appearances.
 In 1978, they won the silver medal at the European Championships and again came in fourth place at Worlds.